bemarks18/Protozoan_coInfection_gutMicrobiome/README.md

-# -Co-infection with G. lamblia, C. parvum, and E. histolytica disrupts gut microbial diversity and enriches specific bacterial taxa in school-aged children-
+# Co-infection with G. lamblia, C. parvum, and E. histolytica disrupts gut microbial diversity and enriches specific bacterial taxa in school-aged children

 This is the official github repository for our paper: -insert appropriate link-